RoseauTechnologies/Roseau_Load_Flow/doc/models/Line/Parameters.md

 \end{aligned}
 ```

-This class method also takes optional parameters which are used to add a neutral wire to the previously seen
-three-phase matrices.
-These optional parameters are:
+For lines with a neutral, this method also takes the following optional extra parameters:

 - The neutral impedance (in $\Omega$/km), noted $\underline{Z_{\mathrm{n}}}$ and `zn` in the code.
 - The phase-to-neutral reactance (in $\Omega$/km), noted $\left(\underline{X_{p\mathrm{n}}}\right)_{p\in\{\mathrm{a},